trtworld/resize-on-the-fly/readme.md

 **Notes**

 - By default we set Lambda memory to 640MB because we find it to be optimum setting for standard usage.
 It will be enough for 8k images.
 - In Lambda you will find an environmental variable `cache_age` set to 86400(a day).
-You might want to change it to fit your needs
+You might want to change it to fit your needs.
+- Sharp library doesnt't support GIFs.
+You need to use additional library if you want resize on the fly to work on GIFs as well.